 This is why we recommend that data centre humidity is closely monitored, with alarm systems in place to detect when the humidity is rising above 60% or dropping below 40%.
 Monitoring is critical for such important businesses because relative humidity is exactly that – relative.
 It’s directly related to the current temperature, and so will change regularly.
 As the value of the IT equipment rises, so does the risk and costs associated with getting the humidity wrong!

-At Humidity Solutions, we understand exactly how important it is for data centres to have the best in humidification technology.
+At Humidity Solutions, we understand how important it is for data centres to have the best in humidification technology.
 That’s why we provide the most reliable humidity control solutions for data centres, keeping your data safe and secure.
 Your solutions will be tailored to your needs, so you can be sure your RH is controlled effectively.
 For more information on our solutions, or to ask us about humidity in your data centre, get in touch today.